hugsy/gef-extras/docs/glibc_function_args.md

 ![read](https://user-images.githubusercontent.com/1745802/98736838-a7662f80-23a5-11eb-89b4-7f732713d64b.png)

 Functions are detected if they end with `@plt`, which means that static binaries won't benefit from this.
-This means that static binaries won't benefit from this.

 User has to set two context configurations:
 * context.libc_args: boolean True/False, set to True to use this feature